ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Adding clusters to vCenter Server single-zone instances
 {: #vc_addingclusters}

 You can add clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability.

-For vCenter Server instances V3.4 and later, you can add or delete a cluster while another cluster is being created or deleted.
-{:note}

 ## Before you add clusters to vCenter Server single-zone instances
 {: #vc_addingclusters-before}

+* Adding clusters to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Whenever possible, add clusters by using the VMware Solutions console.
-Changes that you make on the VMware vSphere® Web Client are not synchronized with the VMware Solutions console.
+Changes that you make on the VMware vSphere Web Client are not synchronized with the VMware Solutions console.
 Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or do not plan to manage in the VMware Solutions console.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
-For more information about maximum limits, see [VMware configuration maximums](https://configmax.vmware.com/home){:external}.
+For more information about maximum limits, see [VMware configuration maximums](https://configmax.vmware.com/home){: external}.
-* Ensure that you reviewed the [Edge services cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-edge-services-cluster) section.
-You cannot add multiple edge services clusters in the same data center pod.
+* You cannot add multiple edge services clusters in the same data center pod.
 If you add more than one edge services clusters in the same pod, the clusters share a transit VLAN, which might cause subsequent issues with the Juniper® vSRX installation.
+For more information, see [Edge services cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-edge-services-cluster).
+* You can add or delete a cluster while another cluster is being created or deleted.

 ## System settings
 {: #vc_addingclusters-sys-settings}